dburic/bash-scripts/README.md

 ## List of scripts

+- batch     - move, copy or otherwise process files in batches
 - jump      - quickly jump to a directory
 - kwstart   - quickly start a file or URL via keyword
 - notes     - manage text notes
 - onevim    - edit files using only one Vim instance
 - par       - wrapper around xargs to allow easy execution of parallel jobs
-- rem       - remember location of files for later use
 - srename   - sequentially rename files
 - start     - a file and URL starter/launcher
 - zipdir    - archive contents of directories